skienzmatishun/rippreport/content/p/secret-society/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Scott Boone Consulting operates as a shadowy political machine that pulled the strings behind local Fairhope elections.
+Property filings and abrupt council resignations confirm a calculated scheme to swap elected officials with hand-picked insiders.
+Uncover how this secret cabal replaces public voting with backroom appointments.
 ---
 From Wikipedia, the free encyclopedia: A secret society is a club or an organization whose activities, events, inner functioning, or membership are concealed from non-members.
 The society may or may not attempt to conceal its existence.